WHITE WATER RULESHEET

 Whirlpool, then catching the ball from the Lost Mine and repeating the sequence

 until you slip up.
-I have seen as much as 880M
+I have seen as much as 880M collected

 from the Whirlpool Challenge alone.
 (Note: there are also strobe lights